aws-samples/aws-devops-end-to-end-workshop/README.md

    - Build provider = AWS CodeBuild
    - Click on Create Project button to be redirected to create a build project
      - Project name = demobookstore-BooksService-BuildProject
-     - Operating system = Amazon Linux 2
+     - Operating system = Amazon Linux
      - Runtime = Standard
-     - Image = aws/codebuild/amazonlinux2-x86_64-standard:3.0
+     - Image = aws/codebuild/amazonlinux2-x86_64-standard:4.0 (do not select 5.0, as it doesn't support Node 16)
      - (New service role) Role name = demobookstore-BooksService-BuildProject-service-role
      - Timeout = 10 minutes
      - Environment variables: